yigituygun8/aros-lootshop/README.md

 ## 📜 License

-This project was created as part of the CTIS221 course at Bilkent University.
+This project was created as part of the CTIS221 course at Bilkent University, CTIS department.

 ---

-<p align="center">Made with ❤️ by Team AROS</p>